-Development of prices in old single-family houses, index 2015=100 average price per square metre for a single-family house plot was EUR 25 and the average size of sold plots was 2,511 square metres.
+In the last quarter of 2021, prices of single-family house plots increased by 2.3 per cent from the previous year in the whole country.
+From the previous quarter, prices of plots fell by 4.9 per cent.
+The average price per square metre for a single-family house plot was EUR 22.1 and the average size of sold plots was 3,016 square metres.